flim-labs/spectroscopy-py/docs/v1.1/index.md

 The software **automatically adjusts** the time resolution according to the selected frequency, ensuring precision.
 Each decay curve is represented by **256 points**, maintaining this constancy despite changes in frequency or temporal resolution.

-Selecting a "Sync out" of 80MHz, we obtain a laser period of 12.5 ns and a temporal resolution of about 48.828 ps; thus, each point represents an interval of approximately 48.828 ps across the cumulative decay curves.
+Selecting a `Sync out` of 80MHz, we obtain a laser period of 12.5 ns and a temporal resolution of about 48.828 ps; thus, each point represents an interval of approximately 48.828 ps across the cumulative decay curves.

 Conversely, at 20MHz, the laser period extends to 50 ns with a temporal resolution of about 195.312 ps, indicating that each point on the curve corresponds to an interval of approximately 195.312 ps across the cumulative decay curves of each chunk.